-Gamekeeper Test (or skier’s thumb) is used to evaluate the Ulnar collateral ligament of the metacarpophalangeal joint (MCP joint) of thumb.
+Gamekeeper Test (or skier’s thumb test) is used to evaluate the Ulnar collateral ligament of the metacarpophalangeal joint (MCP joint) of thumb.

 What does a positive Gamekeeper Test mean?